Follow through: Macy Pate to compete April 4 in Drive, Chip & Putt at Augusta National

 While Pate has fond memories of her days at Boone, she lists her favorite courses as Pinehurst No. 2, the Lonnie Poole Golf Course at North Carolina State University, and Pine Needles Golf Course.

-While the television schedule has not yet been announced for April 4, in previous years the Golf Channel has broadcast Drive, Chip & Putt live from 8 a.m. to 1 p.m.
+While the television schedule has not yet been announced for April 4, in previous years the Golf Channel has broadcast Drive, Chip & Putt live from 8 a.m.-1 p.m.

 (0) comments